BlazejStelmarski/Car-sales-offers-market-in-Poland/README.md

-Hi, my name is Błażej Stelmarski , and this is my repository, which is the result of my master's thesis project.
+Hi, my name is Błażej Stelmarski, and this is my repository, which is the result of my master's thesis project.

 It contains: